centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-drbd-ssh.md

 ## Overview

 DRBD (Distributed Replicated Block Device) is a distributed storage architecture for GNU/Linux, allowing the replication of block devices (disks, partitions, logical volumes etc.) between servers.
 DRBD is free software, but support exists.
 DRBD consists of a kernel module, administration tools in user space as well as shell scripts.

 ## Plugin-Pack Assets

 ### Monitored Objects

-* Resources
+* DRBD replication including roles, peers, devices

 ### Collected Metrics

-More information about collected metrics is available in the official DRBD SSH documentation : https://www.linbit.com/drbd-user-guide/drbd-guide-9_0-en/
+More information about collected metrics is available in the official DRBD documentation : https://www.linbit.com/drbd-user-guide/drbd-guide-9_0-en/

 <!--DOCUSAURUS_CODE_TABS-->